RedisInsight/RedisInsight/tests/playwright/README.md

 ## Improvements

 Since this was a proof of concept, a small portion of the code was moved to make it work.
 However, the test code is quite messy, the configuration is scattered, and the naming conventions are confusing.
-It needs to be
+It needs to be:
 - decoupled
-- and simplified
+- simplified

-this applies for all Page Objects, Actions and Helpers.
-For All tests
+This applies to all Page Objects, Actions, and Helpers.
+For all tests:
 - test scope should be reduced
-- test should start in know state
+- test should start in a known state
 - test state should be cleared
 - test should be able to run in parallel